No-one doubts the quantity of information on the internet. What about its quality?

 Professional rubbish too

 Of course, the web isn’t just the domain of gifted (or otherwise) non-professionals.
-These days commercial sites run by highly trained specialists dominate.
-Of these, most either sell something directly, or people who sell things finance them.
+These days commercial sites run by specialists dominate.
+Of these, most either sell something directly, or are indirectly financed by companies who sell things.

-Which dilutes their value as independent information sources.
+This dilutes their value as independent information sources.
 How much credence would you give to free on-line personal finance advice given to you by a bank?
+What about a payday loan company?

-In engineer-speak, the Internet has a low signal-to-noise ratio.
+In engineer-speak, there is a low signal-to-noise ratio.

 A chilling example